On the emergence of quantum memory in non-Markovian dynamics: Operating regimes

-Clearly, the composite structure of Eq. (\ref{eq:phi}) indicates departure from the Markovian semigroup \cite{5} which is more restricted as it is characterized by a family of time-homogeneous one-parameter dynamical maps that are typically used in simpler (memoryless) CMs.
+We show the model belongs to a class of collision models~\cite{cmclass} that are governed by CPTP evolution and can easily interpolate between Markovian and non-Markovian regimes.
+Clearly, the composite structure of Eq. (\ref{eq:composite}) indicates departure from the Markovian semigroup \cite{5} which is more restricted as it is characterized by a family of time-homogeneous one-parameter dynamical maps that are typically used in simpler (memoryless) collision models.
 Interestingly, given Definition \hyperlink{definition}{1}, and from Refs. \cite{semigroup, kernel}, $\{\Phi^{(k)}\}$ forms a family of contractive time-\textit{inhomogeneous} dynamical maps (i.e., a series of jump operations that satisfy memory kernel functions \cite{semigroup}).
-We can, therefore, write the evolution of $\varphi_{S+R}^{(0)}$ (Eq. (\ref{eq:phi})) as a sum of operations
+We can, therefore, write the evolution of $\varphi_{S+R}^{(0)}$ (Eq. (\ref{eq:composite})) as a sum of operations

-where $p^{k}$ (dictated by $\eta$ at every timestep $k$) denotes the probability of non-trivial operation between $S$ and $R$.
-Since the application of the controlled-\texttt{SWAP} is \textit{conditioned} on the partial-\texttt{SWAP} operator (which only acts on one reservoir qubit at a time), we can use it as a witness of whether the second operation (given by Eq. (\ref{eq:cswap})) will induce non-Markovianity.
+where $p^{k}$ (dictated by $\eta$ at every timestep $k$) denotes the probability of non-trivial operation between $S$ and $R$ ancilla.
+Since the application of the controlled-\texttt{SWAP} is \textit{conditioned} on the partial-\texttt{SWAP} operator (which only acts on one $R$ qubit at a time), we can use it as a witness of whether the second operation (given by Eq. (\ref{eq:cswap})) will induce non-Markovianity.
 In a way, the state $\rho_{S}$ is not only necessary but \textit{sufficient} in order to know how $S$ has evolved after $N$ timesteps.
-That is, given $\rho_{S}$ is only affected by the partial-\texttt{SWAP} (cf. Eq. (\ref{eq:composite})), we can thereby have an identical expression to (\ref{eq:sum}) but just in terms of the evolution of $\rho_{S}$ (see, e.g., \cite{semigroup})
+That is, given $\rho_{S}$ is only affected by the partial-\texttt{SWAP} (cf. Eq. (\ref{eq:composite})), we can thereby have an identical expression to Eq. (\ref{eq:sum}) but just in terms of the evolution of $\rho_{S}$ (see, e.g., \cite{semigroup})